 - Likely complementing the effects of other injectable treatments like Restylane Kysse

 This varies based on age, goals and individual needs, but for best results, we typically recommend 2-4 Sculptra treatments, spaced at least 4 weeks apart.

 In the world of dermal fillers, Sculptra has some serious staying power.
 Most of our clients see results last for about 25 months, but some see skin-reviving benefits that last up to three years!

 Of course, results vary based on a number of factors including age, metabolism and how fast your body breaks down injectables, but you can bet on Sculptra lasting longer than other injectables and skincare treatments.

 How much does Sculptra cost?

 At the The Luxe Room, a vial of Sculptra costs $800 (as of the time of this blog’s publishing date – see here for the most up-to-date pricing).
-Buying 2 saves you $100 and you’ll get even more bang for your buck when you buy a package of 4 (20% off)
+Buying 2 and save and you’ll get even more bang for your buck when you buy a package of 4.

 Make sure to check out our monthly specials for even more ways to save, and get a detailed look at The Luxe Room treatment prices here.